Two questions in one: what's the difference between globalize.now and your coding agent, and do you need both globalize.now and an i18n library?

 -

-Installs skill files into Claude Code — the playbook the agent follows (which i18n library, how to name keys, how to handle RTL/plurals/dynamic strings, how to structure locale files)
+Installs skill files into your agent, the playbook it follows (which i18n library, how to name keys, how to handle RTL, plurals, and dynamic strings, how to structure locale files)

 -